 Upon request, students with a disability and/or chronic illness are offered the opportunity to take examinations or teaching and learning activities in a manner adapted as optimal as possible to their disability and/or chronic illness.
-These adjustments shall be reasonably tailored to the student's disability and/or chronic illness but may not alter the quality or difficulty of an educational unit or the MURA programme.
-All intended learning outcomes must be covered by the adapted (examination)provision.
-Based on the advice of Disability Support (DS) and any additional information, if requested, the Board of Examiners decides on adaptations in examination.
+These adjustments shall be reasonably tailored to the student's disability and/or chronic illness but may not alter the quality or difficulty of an educational unit, examination or the MURA programme.
+All intended learning outcomes must be covered by the adapted (assessment) provision.
+Based on the advice of Disability Support (DS) and, if applicable, any additional information, the Board of Examiners decides on adaptations in assessment.
+Based on the advice of DS, the Board of Examiners decides on adjustments in education.
 If the Board of Examiners deviates from the advice of DS, this deviation is motivated.